Telehealth/ Online Therapy in California: a way to stay connected

-One of my specialties is treating anxiety in teens and adults.
-My work has always focused on how to help people decrease overwhelm in their lives and build structure and interconnectedness with others.
+We specialize in treating anxiety in teens and adults.
+We focus on how to help people decrease overwhelm in their lives and build structure and interconnectedness with others.
 This perhaps more important now than ever.
-By doing telehealth/ online counseling in California during coronavirus, I am trying to reach those struggling with isolation, panic, fear, and depression.
-As a licensed CA psychologist, I am able to provide telehealth for anyone in California.
-In fact, online therapy has always been an essential part of my practice for reaching clients in more rural parts of California that have a far drive to the office.
+By doing telehealth/ online counseling in California during coronavirus, we are reaching those struggling with isolation, panic, fear, and depression throughout California.
+In fact, online therapy has always been an essential part of our practice for reaching clients in more distant parts of California that have a far drive to the office.

 Telehealth refers to any type of remote medicine or healthcare.
 Most people will logon to a videoconference with their therapist.
-For online therapy (available to anyone in California during the coronavirus pandemic), I use a great software that you download once, then enter a conference code.
-The picture and sound quality is excellent.
 However, you can talk to your therapist by phone if you prefer.
-This might be a better choice for people who have a lack of privacy in their home, as they can take a walk or go into their car to talk.
+If you have a lack of privacy in your home, you can take a walk or go into your car to talk.

 How will telehealth/online counseling hope me cope during the cornavirus (COVID-19) pandemic?